jedisct1/libsodium-doc/aes256-gcm.md

-# Authenticated Encryption with Additional Data using AES256-GCM
+# Authenticated Encryption with Additional Data using AES-GCM

 ## Example